An Exclusive, Non-Invasive Treatment Option

 - By increasing the blood and oxygen supply to your heart muscle while at rest, this therapy decreases the amount of work your heart has to do to pump blood to the rest of your body.

-- EECP may also help your body form “natural bypass” by increasing the likelihood of blood vessels opening small channels that become extra branches.
+- EECP may also help your body form a “natural bypass” by increasing the likelihood of blood vessels opening small channels that become extra branches.
 These branches can deliver increase blood supply to the heart

 Frequently Asked Questions